Malv93/captcha-service/README.md

 # Captcha Service

 The **Captcha Service** allows to generate new captchas and to validate previously generated captchas.
+Read the [Overview](./docs/Overview.md) and the [Usage](./docs/Usage.md) documentation for more details.

 ## Run unit tests